carlosjhr64/korekto/imports/KorektoMath.md

 # Infinity is bigger than any finite number.
 ∞ > 𝑁	#D85 Infinity
 𝑁 < ∞	#R86/M61,D85 Less than
+# If the summation interval is not specified,
+# the default is to run the sum from zero to infinity.
 ∑ᵢ𝓍 = ∑ᵢ₌₀∞𝓍	#A87 Infinite sum
 ```
 ### Products